JonLaRue/Simple-Python-Projects/README.md

-# This is a landing page for Simple Python Projects I have worked on
+# Landing page for Simple Python Projects
 I am a Python novice, and 50% of the time type "Pythin" instead of "Python".
+This also helps me learn GitHub's workflow.